What is acute hemorrhagic diarrhea syndrome?

 "If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration."

 If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration.
 In this situation, the dog is at risk for a potentially fatal clotting disorder called disseminated intravascular coagulation (DIC).
 Once DIC has begun, it is often irreversible and may result in death.

 Since the cause is unknown, it is difficult to give advice on prevention.
-However, reasonable suggestions are to feed a high quality commercial diet, refrain from giving your dog extra foods or treats he may not be accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low stress environment.
+However, reasonable suggestions are to feed a high-quality commercial diet, refrain from giving your dog extra foods or treats your dog is not accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low-stress environment.